paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-094-low-income-energy-assistance.md

 **(c) State plan; revision; public inspection**

-(1) As part of the annual application required in subsection (a) of this section, the chief executive officer of each State shall prepare and furnish to the Secretary, in such format as the Secretary may require, a plan which—
+(1) As part of the annual application required in subsection (a), the chief executive officer of each State shall prepare and furnish to the Secretary, in such format as the Secretary may require, a plan which—

   (A) describes the eligibility requirements to be used by the State for each type of assistance to be provided under this subchapter, including criteria for designating an emergency under [section 8623(c) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section8623/c&num=0&edition=prelim);